-It is unfortunate, but there is no way to create “ironclad” network security.
-Any technology that one person creates can potentially be outwitted by another person…it’s just a question of how much skill and effort will be required.
+Even with the ever changing landscape of technology and cybersecurity, there is no way to create “ironclad” network security.
+Any technology that one person creates can potentially be outwitted by another person.
+It’s just a question of how much skill and effort will be required.
 Does this mean that good online security is impossible to achieve?
 No, but it does mean that you won’t find an easy one-stop solution.
-Let’s get a little more specific and talk about two-factor authentication, which is one of the more common methods of online identity verification.
-We will discuss the ways in which hackers can bypass these measures and how you can prevent them from accessing sensitive data.
+One way to derail hackers, however, is to use two-factor authentication, which is one of the more common methods of online identity verification.
+Let’s discuss what two-factor authentication is, how attackers bypass modern two-factor authentication, and how to protect yourself and others.

 1. Reverse Proxy Methods